5l1v3r1/pragmash/COMMANDS.md

 This operator takes two arguments, a and b, and returns a-b.
 The arguments can be big integers or floating points.

+### The % operator

+This is the modulus operator.
+It takes two arguments, a and b, and finds a mod b.
+If either argument is a floating point, this computes a - b*floor(a/b).

 ### The [] operator

 The subscript operator (denoted with two brackets `[]`) is used to access an element in a newline-delimited list.
 The first argument is the list, the second is the index.
 For example: